 Academic Science and Engineering R&D Expenditures

 University R&D activities are an important source of basic and applied research discoveries and also provide technologies for commercialization.
-Virginia higher education science and engineering R&D expenditures increased from $1.13 billion in 2010 to a high of $1.32 billion in 2013 but decreased to $1.28 billion in 2014.
+Virginia higher education science and engineering R&D expenditures held relatively steady between 2011 and 2015 at $1.3 billion.
 In recent decades, academia in Virginia has relied on the federal government for more than half of its R&D funding.
-However, over the 2010 to 2014 period, an increasing percentage of funding has originated from other sources, including the higher education institutions themselves.
-During this period federal funding decreased by 1.2% and state and local government financed R&D decreased by 38.4%.
-In parallel, institutional funding increased by 93.1%, and business financed R&D rose by 31.1%.
-Other funding sources (including non-profit organizations) declined by 25.3%.
+However, over the 2011 to 2015 period, an increasing percentage of funding has originated from other sources, principally the higher education institutions themselves.
+During this period federal funding decreased by 9.5%, and state and local government-financed R&D decreased by 45.3%.
+In contrast, institutional funding increased by 44.5%, and business financed R&D rose by 4.4%.
+Other funding sources (including non-profit organizations) declined by 12.1%.

-Virginia’s academic science and engineering R&D expenditures increased slightly as a percentage of state GDP from 2010 to 2014, rising from .27% to .28% of GDP.
-However, the 2014 percentage is lower than the U.S. average of .48% and ranked 38th among U.S. states.
+Like many other states, Virginia’s academic science and engineering R&D expenditures decreased as a percentage of state GDP from 2011 to 2015., dropping from .30% to .27% of GDP.
+Moreover, the 2015 percentage is lower than the U.S. average of .36% and ranked 36th among U.S. states.
 It also ranked lower than all six benchmark states.
-Maryland was the nation’s leader at 1.00%.
+Maryland was the nation’s leader at 1.01%.